You’ve probably heard of silver dollars, but what about gold dollars?

 - San Francisco (S)

-Gold dollars are small — far tinier than their silver dollar counterparts.
+Gold dollar coins are small — far tinier than their silver dollar counterparts.
 At only 13 to 15 millimeters wide and weighing in at just 1.672 grams, gold dollars are dwarfed by most other coins.
+In fact, Type 1 dollar coins are the smallest U.S. coins ever minted.
+(More about Type I, II, and III dollar coins below.)

 3 Different Types Of Gold Dollars